DoomIsEternal/Doom/README.md

 # Doom
-Retarded shit I was working on and no one give a fuck about skid this all you want idc
+Retarded shit I was working on and no longer give a fuck about skid this all you want idc